bsantanad/todo_list_flask/README.rst

 todo list in flask
 ==================

-Super simple web app.
+Super simple web app, with no front-end.

-The purpose of the project is to learn flask's basics, how does sqlachemy works and implement a login capability.
+The purpose of the project is to learn flask's basics, how does sqlachemy works.

 how can I run it?
 =================